nickzjl/duvro-writeup/README.md

 Built solo.
 This repo is a writeup, not the source.
 The app and server live in private repos.

+Built by directing Claude Code.
+The architecture, the diagnoses, and the product decisions here are mine; the implementation was delegated.

 ---

 ## The problem